+Dynamics of Dengue epidemics in Southeast Asia

+Authors:

+Affiliation:

+Abstract

+The circulation of four antigenically distinct serotypes of Dengue viruses complicate the development and implementation of vaccination in humans, leaving eradication of mosquito vectors as the main mode of control.
+Despite intensive mosquito control measures, Singapore has regularly observed dengue with periodic occurrences of epidemic Dengue, indicating a lack of understanding in the epidemiology of Dengue.
+Through comprehensive genomic analysis of DENV collected globally, we show that S that the diversity of Dengue in Singapore is determined by....

 Introduction

-Dengue is a public health burden affecting over 3 million (1-6)The primary vector for dengue is the Aedes species of mosquito, which aids in the spread of the virus due to its global abundance, as well as its ability to feed during the day (7-18).
-DENV is endemic to many regions, including Africa, Southeast Asia, the Pacific, and the northern regions of Australia (7, 8, 13, 14, 16, 19-25).
+Dengue is a major public health burden affecting over 3 million people annually in more than 100 endemic countries (1-6), with approximately 40 million people reported annually with dengue infection.
+The primary vector for dengue is the Aedes species of mosquito, which aids in the spread of the virus due to its global abundance, as well as its ability to feed during the day (7-18).
+DENV is endemic to many regions, including Africa, South and Southeast Asia, the Pacific, and the northern regions of Australia (7, 8, 13, 14, 16, 19-25).
 Due to factors such as population growth, urbanisation, and the continuous increase in global travel, greater numbers of the population are at risk as a consequence of the upsurge of vectors carrying dengue virus (DENV), and their ability to circulate in new and endemic areas (6, 26-29).
-There is a need for a safe and effective vaccine in order to combat and prevent the morbidity and mortality resulting from DENV infection(5, 30-32)(33, 34)
+There is a need for a safe and effective vaccine in order to combat and prevent the morbidity and mortality resulting from DENV infection, however the development of such a vaccine has been a challenge due to the possibility of antibody-dependent-enhancement, and differences in antigenicity between circulating strains (5, 30-32).
+The most advanced vaccine is only recommended in highly endemic settings, specifically in population groups with >70% Dengue seroprevalence (33, 34).

-Symptoms of dengue infections can range from asymptomatic, or mild illness, to haemorrhagic fever and dengue shock syndrome, which can both be fatal if medical attention is not sought immediately (3, 4).
+Symptoms of dengue infections in humans can range from asymptomatic, or mild illness, to dengue haemorrhagic fever (DHF) and dengue shock syndrome (DSS), which can both be fatal if medical attention is not sought immediately (3, 4).
 Of the 390-million dengue infections estimated to occur annually, only approximately 50-100 million of those cases are reported (6, 35).
 Many dengue cases are asymptomatic, or cause mild illness, and as such, do not get reported (3, 4).
 This makes determining the cost of dengue extremely difficult.
 Even with strong dengue surveillance systems in place, many infections can go unreported or may be misdiagnosed.
 However, the Break Dengue campaign has estimated a global cost of dengue infection to be around US$8 billion (36).
 This includes costs for individuals who miss work or school, despite not presenting to doctors with dengue infection.